wazum/umleitung/README.md

 This extension changes the order of middlewares and inserts the redirect handling before the site base resolving to make this work.

+### Variant source redirects

+If you have a Site configuration with multiple variants and redirects with a specific hostname, redirects won't match by default for a variant.
+The extension uses configured variants and a redirect matches for all of them.

 ### Fuzzy target redirects

 The extension adds a new field to redirects where you can append a fuzzy target for the redirect.